NMDA receptor antagonist: Uses and effects

 Because of these psychotomimetic effects, NMDA receptor antagonists, especially phencyclidine, ketamine, and dextromethorphan, are used as recreational drugs.
 At subanesthetic doses, these drugs have mild stimulant effects and, at higher doses, begin inducing dissociation and hallucinations, though these effects and the strength thereof vary from drug to drug.

 Most NMDA receptor antagonists are metabolized in the liver.
 Frequent administration of most NMDA receptor antagonists can lead to tolerance, whereby the liver will more quickly eliminate NMDA receptor antagonists from the bloodstream.

 NMDA receptor antagonists are also under investigation as antidepressants.
-Ketamine, in particular, has been demonstrated to produce lasting antidepressant effects after administration in a clinical setting.
-In 2019 esketamine, an NMDA antagonist enantiomer of ketamine, was approved for use as an antidepressant in the United States.
+Ketamine has been demonstrated to produce lasting antidepressant effects after administration in a clinical setting.
+In 2019, esketamine, an NMDA antagonizing enantiomer of ketamine, was approved for use as an antidepressant in the United States.
+In 2022, Auvelity was approved by the FDA for the treatment of depression.
+This combination medication contains dextromethorphan, an NMDA receptor antagonist.

 Neurotoxicity

-Although NMDA antagonists were once thought to reliably cause neurotoxicity in humans in the form of Olney's lesions, recent research suggests otherwise.
 Olney's lesions involve mass vacuolization of neurons observed in rodents.
 However, many suggest that this is not a valid model of human use, and studies conducted on primates have shown that use must be heavy and chronic to cause neurotoxicity.
 A 2009 review found no evidence of ketamine-induced neuron death in humans.
 However, temporary and permanent cognitive impairments have been shown to occur in long-term or heavy human users of the NMDA antagonists PCP and ketamine.
 A large-scale, longitudinal study found that current frequent ketamine users have modest cognitive deficits, while infrequent or former heavy users do not.

 Many drugs have been found that lessen the risk of neurotoxicity from NMDA receptor antagonists.
 Centrally acting alpha 2 agonists such as clonidine and guanfacine are thought to most directly target the etiology of NMDA neurotoxicity.
 Other drugs acting on various neurotransmitter systems known to inhibit NMDA antagonist neurotoxicity include: anticholinergics, diazepam, barbiturates, ethanol, 5-HT2A serotonin receptor agonists, anticonvulsants, and muscimol.

 Potential for treatment of excess excitotoxicity

 Since NMDA receptor overactivation is implicated in excitotoxicity, NMDA receptor antagonists have held much promise for the treatment of conditions that involve excitotoxicity, including benzodiazepine withdrawal, traumatic brain injury, stroke, and neurodegenerative diseases such as Alzheimer's, Parkinson's, and Huntington's.
-This is counterbalanced by the risk of developing Olney's lesions, which have only ever been observed in rodents, and studies have started to find agents that prevent this neurotoxicity.
+This is counterbalanced by the risk of developing Olney's lesions, and studies have started to find agents that prevent this neurotoxicity.
 Most clinical trials involving NMDA receptor antagonists have failed due to unwanted side effects of the drugs; since the receptors also play an important role in normal glutamatergic neurotransmission, blocking them causes side-effects.
 These results have not yet been reproduced in humans, however.
 Mild NMDA receptor antagonists like amitriptyline have been found to be helpful in benzodiazepine withdrawal.